lucasdevcampos/lucasdevcampos/README.md

 **`Desenvolvedor FullStack`**

-Sou Lucas Campos, desenvolvedor em formação apaixonado por tecnologia e aprendizado contínuo.
-Tenho experiência em Python e frameworks como Flask e Django, além de trabalhar com SQLAlchemy para gerenciamento de bancos de dados.
-No front-end, utilizo CSS com Bootstrap e JavaScript para criar interfaces modernas e responsivas.
-Estou sempre em busca de evoluir minhas habilidades e transformar ideias em soluções digitais que impactem pessoas
+My name is Lucas Campos, and I'm a developer in training, passionate about technology and continuous learning.
+I have experience with Python and frameworks like Flask and Django, as well as working with SQLAlchemy for database management.
+On the front-end, I use CSS with Bootstrap and JavaScript to create modern and responsive interfaces.
+I'm always looking to improve my skills and transform ideas into digital solutions that impact people.

 <p>
     <a href="https://github.com/lucasdevcampos?tab=repositories&sort=stargazers">